mikejsavage/ggformat/README.md

 to make it more convenient to use.
 You can see an example in string_examples.cc.

-ggformat uses sprintf under the hood.
-It compiles slightly slower than sprintf and quite a bit faster than tinyformat.
-Runtime performance is not important, but ggformat shouldn't be much slower than sprintf.
+ggformat uses sprintf under the hood. sprintf can be pretty slow at runtime, but compiles quickly.

 In general ggformat is short enough that you can easily modify it to fit your needs, and will be updated infrequently enough that doing so isn't